nonlocalmodels/nonlocalmodels.github.io/_examples/qs-1d-properties.md

     <img src="{{ site.url }}/assets/img/qs_1D_force.png" alt="setup"  />
 </p>

-All the forces in the mid of the bar are zero, execpt the forces at the boundary which are $F=40$ on the right-handside and $F=-40$ on the left-handside.
+All the forces in the mid of the bar are zero, except the forces at the boundary which are $F=40$ on the right-hand side and $F=-40$ on the left-hand side.
 This corresponds to the loading we applied.

 ### Stress